alexagosto/MyWebsite/README.md

 # MyWebsite
-Code for my personal website
+Code for my personal website done in a couple hours as my first attempt at front-end development.

-Currently, has 3 pages.
+The second version will be created soon and make this obsolete.

+Alex Agosto - 2/22/2024